-It is the game where rewards await the competitors right in front of them.
+It is a game where rewards await the competitors right in front of them.
 All they need is to calculate correctly and acquire those rewards.
 It starts with the rolling of two dice together by two opponents one by one.
 A heap of rewards like candies or fake coins is kept in the middle of the table.
 Important steps of this game are:

 - Players roll their dice together.

 - They speak out their numbers, multiply them, and tell the answers.

 - Each of them collects the coins or goodies equal to the answer.

 - One who has more rewards on his/her side wins.

 This dice game helps practice number identification, speeds up the mental multiplication fact-finding, and gives counting practice too!

 You can take a rectangular board and draw slots on it.
 A few slots can have rewards, others some punishments, and rules to multiply like ‘Find twos,’ ‘Find Fours,’ ‘Divide it by 5’, and so on.
 Players will roll two dice together, and instead of adding the numbers, they multiply them and move their chip that many slots.

 So, right from the point of rolling dice and throughout the gameplay, the player gets lots of opportunities to practice multiplication facts.
 They can also recall strategies learned from number bonds charts to do more operations with numbers received on rolling the dice.

 5. Double it and Add!